changeworld/azure-docs.ja-jp/articles/storage/storage-dotnet-how-to-use-files.md

 次の例では、共有上に共有アクセス ポリシーを作成し、そのポリシーを使用して共有上のファイルの SAS に制約を指定します。

-    //Parse the connection string for the storage account.
+    // Parse the connection string for the storage account.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-    //Create a CloudFileClient object for credentialed access to File storage.
+    // Create a CloudFileClient object for credentialed access to File storage.
     CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

-    //Get a reference to the file share we created previously.
+    // Get a reference to the file share we created previously.
     CloudFileShare share = fileClient.GetShareReference("logs");

-    //Ensure that the share exists.
+    // Ensure that the share exists.
     if (share.Exists())
     {
         string policyName = "sampleSharePolicy" + DateTime.UtcNow.Ticks;

-        //Create a new shared access policy and define its constraints.
+        // Create a new shared access policy and define its constraints.
         SharedAccessFilePolicy sharedPolicy = new SharedAccessFilePolicy()
             {
                 SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24),
                 Permissions = SharedAccessFilePermissions.Read | SharedAccessFilePermissions.Write
             };

-        //Get existing permissions for the share.
+        // Get existing permissions for the share.
         FileSharePermissions permissions = share.GetPermissions();

-        //Add the shared access policy to the share's policies.
+        // Add the shared access policy to the share's policies.
 Note that each policy must have a unique name. permissions.SharedAccessPolicies.Add(policyName, sharedPolicy);
         share.SetPermissions(permissions);

-        //Generate a SAS for a file in the share and associate this access policy with it.
+        // Generate a SAS for a file in the share and associate this access policy with it.
         CloudFileDirectory rootDir = share.GetRootDirectoryReference();
         CloudFileDirectory sampleDir = rootDir.GetDirectoryReference("CustomLogs");
         CloudFile file = sampleDir.GetFileReference("Log1.txt");
         string sasToken = file.GetSharedAccessSignature(null, policyName);
         Uri fileSasUri = new Uri(file.StorageUri.PrimaryUri.ToString() + sasToken);

-        //Create a new CloudFile object from the SAS, and write some text to the file.
+        // Create a new CloudFile object from the SAS, and write some text to the file.
         CloudFile fileSas = new CloudFile(fileSasUri);
         fileSas.UploadText("This write operation is authenticated via SAS.");
         Console.WriteLine(fileSas.DownloadText());